 - Props: Player Props let you bet on MLB players achieving certain game stat lines.
 Game Props involve team statistics.
 Inning Props are moneyline markets on the first five innings of a game putting the focus on starting pitching.

-Get the full rundown on all the baseball betting basics on our page here:
+Get the full rundown on all the baseball betting basics on our pages here:

 Blue Jays Vegas odds